Jonathan Obika: Oxford United

 Obika became new manager Pep Clotet's first signing at Swindon's rivals Oxford United when his two-year deal was announced on 5 July 2017.
 He made his debut as a substitute against Oldham Athletic in the opening match of the 2017–18 season, which ended in a 2–0 away victory for Oxford, and made his home debut and first starting appearance, and scored his first goal, in the following game, a 4–3 defeat to Cheltenham Town in the first round of the EFL Cup.
 He was released after his contract expired after the 2018–19 season.

 St Mirren

 In August 2019, Obika signed a two-year deal with Scottish Premiership side St Mirren.
 He scored 8 goals in the league, the last of which came in a 1–0 win over Hearts which relegated the Edinburgh club.

 Morecambe

 In June 2021, Obika signed a two-year deal with League One side Morecambe.

-Loan to Motherwell
+Motherwell

 At the end of January 2023, Obika joined Scottish Premiership club Motherwell on loan until the end of the season.

+On 19 June 2023, Motherwell announced the permanent signing of Obika to a one-year contract with the option of a further year.